nsaragosaharris/preschool_memory_study/README.md

 **Data.**

-The memory data for all participants included in the paper are provided here.
+The memory data for all participants included in the paper are provided here (Data/MemoryData.csv).
+It is in long format.
+Each row is a trial.

 StudyID: Unique participant ID number.